If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 Should all go according to plan, and the Sixers live up to their words, I think it will ultimately benefit the local Chinatown residents (eventually), enhance Market East, and foster improvements to SEPTA.

-If the arena doesn’t do the things it’s supposed to, if the Sixers ownership lies, if SEPTA doesn’t step up, and if Market East doesn’t improve, than I’ll gladly eat my words.
+If the arena doesn’t do the things it’s supposed to, if the Sixers ownership lies, if SEPTA doesn’t step up, and if Market East doesn’t improve, than I’ll sadly eat my words.

 Only time will tell.